Interpolatory Approximations of PMU Data: Dimension Reduction and Pilot Selection: Data-driven monitoring with ID-DEIM

 This DEIM-based pilot selection method offers key advantages over other selection approaches.
 First, by design, the pilots chosen by DEIM yield small values of the error factor $\etaBs$, and thus the bound in~\eqref{eq:oneSidedInterpErrorBound}.
 Because of this, and the fact that we expect the data in $\BYo$ to exist near the same low-dimensional subspace spanned by $\BYtrain$, measurements from the non-pilot datastreams can be approximated from the pilots with high fidelity.
 Second, spurious retraining can be avoided by periodically recomputing $\eta_{\CS}\sigma_{K+1}$ for the current set of pilots $\CS$ but using a new batch of online data from all datastreams.
 So long as the heuristic ``bound'' $\eta_\CS\sigma_{K+1}$ remains below an acceptable threshold, the current configuration of pilots is accepted.
 Otherwise, retraining is needed: DEIM is applied to $\BYo$ to select a new set of pilots.

 \emph{Numerical Tests.}

-We test the adaptive DEIM-based training of pilot datastreams using $120\,$s of ambient voltage magnitudes $\BYtrain\in\R^{68\times 12000}$ generated at $100$\,Hz using the NETSNYPS $68$-bus, $16$-machine test system.
+We test the adaptive DEIM-based training of pilot-stream configurations on synthetic PMU data from the NETSNYPS $68$-bus, $16$-machine test system.
+Two sets of training data containing ambient voltage magnitudes and phasor angles are collected at a rate of $100$\,Hz over $120\,$s.
+To mimic ambient operating conditions, the mechanical power and exciter references of the generators are perturbed by zero-mean Gaussian white noise during the simulation.

+The adaptive DEIM-based training algorithm is applied to the voltage magnitude and angle training data, separately, to compute pilot configurations for each measurement type.
 To observe the evolution of the error factor $\eta_{\CS}$ and the bound $\eta_{\CS}\sigma_{K+1}$ throughout the training procedure, we run DEIM for $K = 10$ iterations.
 We compare the DEIM-based training with pilot configurations computed from $\BYtrain$ using the QDEIM, MILP, and RAND selection schemes described in Section~\ref{ss:interpNumerics}.
 Because these other schemes are not inherently iterative like DEIM, we run them repeatedly for each fixed size ${K = 1, 2, \ldots, 10}$ of $\CS$ (and thus, unlike DEIM, the resulting index sets need not be nested).

-Figure~\ref{fig:training} shows the evolution of $\eta_{\CS}$ and $\eta_{\CS}\sigma_{K+1}$ as $K$, the number of pilots, grows.
-We observe that these quantities steadily decrease with $K$ as each new pilot is selected by DEIM and QDEIM.\ \ For the MILP- and RAND-based selections, both the error factor and thus the error bound tend to oscillate and generally \emph{increase} as more pilots are added.
-Had DEIM not been forced to run for $10$ iterations, it would have met the tolerance $\tau = 5 \times 10^{-2}$ after just $K=5$ iterations.
+We report our results in Figure~\ref{fig:training}.
+The evolution of $\eta_{\CS}$ and $\eta_{\CS}\sigma_{K+1}$ as $K$, the number of pilots, grows for the voltage magnitude and phasor angle training data are shown in Figures~\ref{fig:training_voltage} and~\ref{fig:training_angle}.
+We observe in both instances that these quantities steadily decrease with $K$ as each new pilot is selected by DEIM and QDEIM.\ \ For the MILP- and RAND-based selections, both the error factor and thus the error bound tend to oscillate and generally \emph{increase} as more pilots are added.